 really fast to compute.
 Checking dirty flags takes time and adds code

-clutter, so we only want to do when it’s worth it.
+clutter, so we only want to do it when it’s worth it.

 In real browsers, the layout phase is sometimes split in two, first constructing a layout tree and then a separate fragment tree.This book doesn’t separate out the fragment tree because our layout algorithm is simple enough not to need it.
-In Chromium, the fragment tree is immutable, and invalidation is done by comparing the previous and new fragment trees instead of by using dirty flags, though the overall algorithm ends up pretty similar to what this book describes.
+In Chromium, the fragment tree is immutable, and invalidation is done by comparing the previous and new fragment trees instead of by using dirty flags, though the effect of that is pretty similar to what this book describes.

 At this point, BlockLayout